Sliabh Bawn DAC commit to:

 To apply, please follow this LINK.

-Schools, sports clubs, tidy towns committees and many more have all been part of the 55+recipients of funding through the Community Benefit Fund in 2015-2017.
+Schools, sports clubs, tidy towns committees and many more have all been part of the 73 recipients of funding through the Community Benefit Fund in 2015-2018.
 The value of the fund is €87,000 per annum which is indexed linked and available for distribution amongst community projects for the lifetime of the wind farm (approx. 25 years).
 You can find full details of beneficiary projects HERE.
-If you would like to learn more about how the fund was administered from 2015-2017, click here.
+If you would like to learn more about how the fund was administered from 2015-2018, click here.

-The administration of the CB Fund is changing for 2018 awards.
-An expanded management panel will be established including local community representatives, SECAD and Sliabh Bawn Power DAC.
-This natural and timely approach was a key recommendation of the recent review of the fund.
-We are delighted to announce that work has begun in earnest to put this new panel in place.
+The administration of the CB Fund has changed as for 2018 awards.
+An expanded management panel has been established including eight local community representatives, SECAD and Sliabh Bawn Power DAC.
+This natural and timely approach was a key recommendation of a 2018 review of the fund.
+We are delighted to say the new evaluation panel is now well established and in its second year of work.